ncsa/Delta_doc/docs/source/help.rst

 General Resource Support
 ---------------------------

-Use the `NCSA Help Portal <http://help.ncsa.illinois.edu>`_ for all other issues, regardless of allocation type.
+Use the `NCSA Help Portal <http://help.ncsa.illinois.edu>`_ for all Delta and NCSA related issues, regardless of allocation type.
 In the portal you can:

 - Submit support request tickets.
 - Search knowledge base articles to resolve common issues faster.